-World, Meet Girl: Sabrina Carpenter on Ghosting, Grieving & Growing Up
+World, Meet Girl: Sabrina Carpenter On Ghosting, Grieving & Growing Up

 Carpenter is learning as she goes.
 Along with a frenetic schedule that doesn’t allow her to sleep much (she’s currently executive producing and starring in Work It, developing an upcoming big screen adaptation of The Distance From Me To You another YA property) with Danielle Fishel, and working on her fourth studio album), Carpenter is also dealing with an ongoing lawsuit by former managers (her song “Sue Me” is about the legal battle), and coping with the devastating loss of her late friend and fellow Disney alum, Cameron Boyce.
 Carpenter says working through her grief has been the hardest part.

-Ronny Kobo AstridDress, $538, available at Shopbop.com; Miu Miu Embellished Leather Sandals, $890, available at MiuMiu.com
+Ronny Kobo AstridDress, $710.38, available at Shopbop.com; Miu Miu Embellished Leather Sandals, $890 USD, available at MiuMiu.com

 “It doesn't feel real yet,” she’s holding back tears, visibly shaken by the mention of Boyce.
 “All I can say about him is that he was more special than anybody could comprehend.”
 Carpenter says she’s still trying to make sense of the tragedy while juggling the responsibilities of #adulting, and coming to terms with the end of her teen years.